 Electricity appears in two forms: alternating current (AC) and direct current (DC).
-Direct current does not change directions-- the electron flow is always from the negative pole to the positive pole-- although as we mentioned before, the electrons themselves don't really "move," it's the holes that are created that "move."
+Direct current does not change directions-- the electron flow is always from the negative pole to the positive pole -- although as we mentioned before, the electrons themselves don't really "move," it's the holes that are created that "move."
 Direct current is almost always what is used inside of electronic devices to power the various internal components, but it is a harmful thing in audio signals, which are alternating current.
 Alternating current does change direction-- standard household electricity is alternating current, because of its flexibility in traveling long distances.
 It changes direction at a specific frequency-- 60 times per second, or 60 Hz (in the United States, Japan, and a couple of other countries; in Europe the standard is 50 Hz).
+There is also the issue of the Ohm to consider.
 Audio signals vary their direction-alternation according to the frequency in question.

 AC - ALTERNATING CURRENT

 Alternating current or AC electricity is the type of electricity commonly used in homes and businesses throughout the world.

 While the flow of electrons through a wire in direct current (DC) electricity is continuous in one direction, the current in AC electricity alternates in direction.
 The back-and-forth motion occurs between 50 and 60 times per second, depending on the electrical system of the country.